Excel Borders (Table of Contents)

 Example #3

-There is another way to frame borders in excel.
-This is one of the shortcuts of accessing the functions available in excel.
-For accessing borders, the shortcut way first selects the data we want to frame with borders and then press ALT + H + B simultaneously to enable the border menu in Excel.
+There is another way to frame borders in Excel.
+This is one of the shortcuts to accessing the functions available in Excel.
+For accessing borders, the shortcut selects the data we want to frame with borders and then simultaneously presses ALT + H + B to enable the border menu in Excel.

-ALT + H will enable the Home menu, B will enable the borders.
+ALT + H will enable the Home menu, and B will enable the borders.

-We can navigate to our required Border type by pressing the Key highlighted in the above screenshot, or else we can use direction keys to scroll up and down to get the desired border frame.
-Let’s use All Borders for this case by pressing ALT+H+B+A simultaneously after selecting the data table.
-Once we do that, we will see the selected data is now framed with all borders.
-And each cell will be now having its own border in black lines, as shown.
+After selecting the data table, let’s use All Borders for this case by pressing ALT+H+B+A simultaneously.
+We can navigate to our required Border type by pressing the Key highlighted in the above screenshot, or we can use direction keys to scroll up and down to get the desired border frame.
+Once we do that, we will see the selected data is framed with all borders.
+And each cell will now have its own border in black lines, as shown.

 Pros of Print Borders in Excel